Onychomycosis (Nail Fungus) Treatment

 Frequently Asked Questions

-How Does The Laser Nail Fungus Treatment Work?
+How Does Laser Nail Fungus Treatment Work?

 The laser works by shining a gentle, focused light beam on the nail and surrounding skin.
 This laser beam shines through the nail helping to eliminate the fungus embedded in the nail matrix and nail plate where the nail fungus thrives.
+This can lead to significant improvement in the appearance of the nails.
+At this time, we cannot say for certain if laser treatments lead to complete cure of the nail fungus, although many patients do not experience any recurrence of their nail plate changes.

 Is The Laser Nail Procedure Painful?